What is the Pupil Premium Grant (PPG)?

 At Hazeldown Primary we allocate our Pupil Premium budget to make sure that we have highly-skilled teachers working to improve the progress of children eligible for Pupil Premium funding.
 This means that each team has carefully structured teaching time built into the team to raise the attainment, aspiration, and expectation on pupils.
-We track their progress very carefully at precise and regular intervals.
-The leadership team, spend time ensuring that children eligible for the Pupil Premium are stretched and supported to the fullest extent.
+We track the pupils’ progress very carefully at precise and regular intervals (half termly Pupil Progress Meetings and termly ‘data drops’).
+The leadership team, spend time ensuring that children eligible for the Pupil Premium Grant are stretched and supported to the fullest extent.
 They are a priority group.

 We have worked to improve provision by referencing national research and evidence-based studies, such as the Education Endowment Foundation Teaching and Learning Toolkit.
 This has included an extensive development of feedback and dialogue strategies for children, and work on metacognition (understanding how we learn, including self-regulation).
-We have invested significant staff meeting time to ensure that all our staff are confident in these areas; this has had a specific and clear impact on Pupil Premium children.
+We have invested significant staff meeting time to ensure that all our staff are confident in these areas.

-How do we make sure the support for this child is effective and monitor its impact?
+How do we make sure the support for those eligible for the funding is effective and monitor its impact?

 - Teachers focus on individual children’s needs – assessment for learning – if progress slows, they intervene quickly to ensure the best progress.

 - The leadership team in school hold key information about each PP child and review progress specifically.
 This includes regular monitoring of books and outcomes for children.